markbyrne2410/mongo-infra-minikube/MEKO-opsmanager/README.md

 On Windows:
 - `powershell extras.ps1`

+### 4. Create a MongoDB Search and Vector Search Deployment

+On Linux/Mac:
+- `bash extras.sh`

+- Optionally, you can confirm to generate test data for the Cluster with a Search and Vector index ceated

+- Three users are created each with a password `Passw0rd1`
+    - User `mdb-admin` for administration of the MongoDB
+    - User `mdb-user` which can be used for querying
+    - User `search-sync-source` user used by mongot to connect to MongoDB

+- To connect to the MongoDB Cluster there is a pod `mongodb-tools-pod` which contains MongoDB Tools.
+Connect to the pod using the below command.
+   - kubectl exec -it mongodb-tools-pod -- /bin/bash
+   - The MongoDB Cluster uri is `mongodb://<username>:<password>@mdb-rs-svc.mongodb.svc.cluster.local:27017/?replicaSet=mdb-rs`

 ## Clean Up

 This will remove the kubernetes cluster and with it Ops Manager and your database